stonepros/stone/doc/releases/luminous.rst

 This is the third bugfix release of Luminous v12.2.x long term stable release series.
-It contains a range of bug fixes and a few features across Bluestore, CephFS, RBD & RGW.
+It contains a range of bug fixes and a few features across Bluestore, StoneFS, RBD & RGW.
 We recommend all the users of 12.2.x series update.

 Notable Changes
 ---------------

-- *CephFS*:
+- *StoneFS*:

-  * The CephFS client now checks for older kernels' inability to reliably clear dentries from the kernel dentry cache.
+  * The StoneFS client now checks for older kernels' inability to reliably clear dentries from the kernel dentry cache.
 The new option client_die_on_failed_dentry_invalidate (default: true) may be turned off to allow the client to proceed (dangerous!).